 Capital News Service is a student-powered news organization run by the Philip Merrill College of Journalism.
-For two decades, we have provided deeply reported, award-winning coverage of issues of import to Marylanders.
+For two nearly 25 years, we have provided deeply reported, award-winning coverage of issues of import to Marylanders.

 With bureaus in College Park, Annapolis and Washington run by professional journalists, we deliver news in multiple multimedia formats via partner news organizations, a destination Web site, a nightly on-air television newscast and affiliated social media channels (including Twitter and Facebook).
 We provide breaking news coverage, in-depth investigative and enterprise journalism, and serve as a laboratory for students to test and develop innovative new methods of reporting and telling stories.

 In the fall of 2013, the Philip Merrill College of Journalism's Capital News Service and Virginia Commonwealth University's Capital News Service debuted a collaborative, regional news service bringing together several dozen reporters across multiple platforms in bureaus in Virginia, Maryland and Washington, D.C.

 By providing a true newsroom experience to our students, we send them into the job market with real-world skills and the ability to shape the future of journalism.
 Only Merrill's most motivated students are accepted into the Capital News Service program, and they go on to land internships and jobs at the nation's finest news organizations: The New York Times, the Washington Post, CNN, the Associated Press, Politico, the Chicago Tribune, the Los Angeles Times, ProPublica, National Geographic, NBC News, The Dallas Morning News, the Washington City Paper, Washingtonian magazine, Money magazine, the Wall Street Journal and more.